 Some of the CPT codes belonging to this category are listed below:

-- The provider performs all components of contact lens prescription and fitting for both eyes except when there is the absence of the lens of the eye (aphakia) as a result of prior cataract surgery.
+- The provider performs all components of contact lens prescription and fitting for both eyes except when the lens of the eye (aphakia) is absent due to prior cataract surgery.

-- The provider prescribes and fits a contact lens for one eye, which is aphakic; that is, the patient has had cataract surgery.
+- The provider prescribes and fits a contact lens for one eye, which is aphakic; the patient has had cataract surgery.

 - Prescription of contact lenses to include the optical properties, improving the patient’s vision, size, and shape, contributing to proper fit in the eyes.
 Instructions regarding adapting the new lenses are also provided.